r00ster/keyboard_navigator/README.md

 # Keboard Navigator

-Simple jQuery plugin that allows users to navigate between elements on a page with keyboards shortcuts.
+Simple jQuery plugin that allows users to navigate between elements on a page with keyboard shortcuts.

 ## Requirements (included)